 Exterior Body Features

-Aerodynamic design integrated in body shape - aerodynamic underbody optimization and radiator profile, rear upper panel with slotted spoiler, Aerodynamic design integrated in body shape - front splitter integrated wing, front bumper air curtain, dedicated brake cooling ducts, rear diffuser, Badge recalling the denomination of the car (Huracan EVO) on rocker door cover, Chrome Lamborghini logo in rear, Flush mounted exterior door handles, Underbody panelling with integrated NACA cooling air intakes
+Aerodynamic design integrated in body shape - aerodynamic underbody optimization and radiator profile, rear upper panel with slotted spoiler, Aerodynamic design integrated in body shape - front splitter integrated wing, front bumper air curtain, dedicated brake cooling ducts, rear diffuser, Badge recalling the denomination of the car (Huracan EVO) on rocker door cover, Chrome Lamborghini logo in rear, Rear boot, Underbody panelling with integrated NACA cooling air intakes

 Automatic dual zone air conditioning system with integrated active carbon filter